General Principles

 • The following 5 identity parameters have to match 100% between the travel document and the residence permit: Name, First Name, Sex, Date of Birth and Nationality.

-If there is not a 100% match than it is not possible to travel with that combination:
+If there is not a 100% match then it is not possible to travel with that combination:

 • Example 2: A person has been recognised as a refugee in another Schengen Member State Z. The person concerned must therefore travel with a refugee passport issued by Z.